 Your average trainer can think of only two ways to work your shoulders with dumbbells—presses and raises.
-We’ve got a third to add to the mix, and this three pronged attack can build shoulders as round and dense as cannonballs.
+And while those work just find, they're hardly the end-all-be-all of shoulder training.
+We’ve got a third to add to the mix—and this three-pronged attack can build shoulders as round and dense as cannonballs.

 HOW IT WORKS